 Michael Terry - President & CEO

-Mike became President/CEO of IndyGo in January of 2009 as has since focused on operational efficiencies and has leveraged creative strategies to build a strong foundation for growth.
+Mike became President/CEO of IndyGo in January of 2009 and has since focused on operational efficiencies and has leveraged creative strategies to build a strong foundation for growth.
 One of Mike’s hallmark achievements is the creation of a wellness program for employees featuring an on-site primary care office and a comprehensive wellness coaching program including goal-setting, incentives and employee insurance premium discounts.

 Mike has been with IndyGo since 2003 and previously served as the Vice President of Business Development.
 Before joining IndyGo, Mike was Vice President for a human capital management firm and served as Deputy Commissioner for the Indiana Bureau of Motor Vehicles.
 He graduated from DePauw University and earned his MBA from Butler University.

 Roscoe Brown Jr. - Vice President of Operations and Chief Operating Officer

 Roscoe has more than twenty-nine years of experience and involvement in the Indianapolis community and public transportation.
 He began at IndyGo in 1999, and has served in a variety of prior roles including Director of Flexible Services, Director of Community Development, and most recently as Vice President of Business Development.

 As IndyGo’s Vice President of Operations and Chief Operating Officer, Roscoe oversees the IndyGo Operations Division, which includes fixed route transportation, Open Door para-transit services, vehicle maintenance, facility maintenance, safety, security, and training.

 Roscoe is a graduate of Indiana University Purdue University at Indianapolis with a bachelor’s degree in business administration and a veteran of the United States Air Force.

 He has been designated as a Certified Community Transit Manager by the Community Transportation Association of America and is an Ambassador Emeritus for the Transportation Cooperative Research Program (TCRP).

 Phalease Crichlow - Vice President of Human Resources